Unfollow the Rules: Recording

 Songs were tracked at United Recording.

 Promotion

 Singles

 "Trouble in Paradise" was released as a single in October 2019.

 "Damsel in Distress" was released as the second single on February 27, 2020.

 "Peaceful Afternoon" was released on March 13, along with a French version of the song called "Pièce à vivre".

 "Alone Time" was released as a single on April 24, alongside a black and white music video by animator Josh Shaffner, who used his own drawings as well as others by Wainwright.

+A video for "You Ain't Big" was released shortly afterwards and another video was made for "Devils & Angels (Hatred)", which was released in the fall of 2020.
+The latter was also performed live on a rooftop during the 63rd Grammay Awards in 2021.